 The shape has a lot of say in success.
 Having multiple heads, weirdly shaped tails, or missing parts can make sperm simply unfit for the journey through the female reproductive tract.

 And even healthy sperm don’t always make it through the competition.
-Sperm can pass right through the oviduct and end up in a woman’s interstitial fluid surrounding the internal organs.
-That’s right, sperm may literally float around in the body, never to fertilize.
+Sperm can pass through the oviduct and end up in interstitial fluid surrounding the internal reproductive organs.

 False!
 Mostly.
 Biologically speaking, pre-cum shouldn’t contain sperm — but sperm left over in the urethra, the tube through which both urine and semen are ejected, can get mixed in.